 People say that Bryce is the best park in that area for astronomy.
 Bryce was great, but we thought Mesa Verde was better.

-A Few Words on Chapin Mesa Archeological Museum
+A Few Words on Chapin Mesa Archaeological Museum

 I would only stop here if you aren’t able to tour a Cliff Dwelling.

-The Chapin Mesa Archeological Museum is closed for renovations in 2021.
+The Chapin Mesa Archaeological Museum is closed for renovations in 2022.
 I’m hoping it will be fresher and more interesting when it reopens.

 Spend a Day at Wetherill Mesa